EAllaucaD/java-app/Readme.md

 # Hello world with Java

-A basic JavaScript project that prints a "Hello World with Java."
+A basic Java project that prints a "Hello World with Java."
 ### Built With

 This project build with: